-The quote is taken from the Rous Roll in the British Library.
+The quotation is taken from the Rous Roll in the British Library.
 The heraldic shield is enamelled and surmounted by a coronet.